loyola-chicago-english/graduate-handbook/handbook.md

 EGSA also serves as a forum for any special concerns graduate students may have and conveys those concerns to the Committee on Graduate Programs through the student representative.

 Students in all phases of their graduate careers are warmly encouraged to participate actively in EGSA.
-The board members for 2022--23 are Tori O'Dea, Courtney Walton, Nicole Salama, and Samantha Lepak, and Joe Hansen.
+Current board membership and additional information is posted on the [EGSA webpage](https://www.luc.edu/english/graduate/resourcesandpolicies/englishgraduatestudentassociation/).
-A representative for the MA students will be elected fall semester.
+A representative for the M.A. students will be elected fall semester.

 ## University and Department Resources